Spanning Trees and Redistricting: New Methods for Sampling and Validation

 \subsection{Exact balance}

-We begin by describing reversible recombination, \RevReCom, for the simple case where nodes have equal weight and graph partitions require exact balance.
-We then extend this to the case of imposing a threshold for population deviation in the next section, \S\ref{subsec:popbalance}.

-Let $\PKG$ be the set of exactly balanced connected $k$-partitions on a graph $G$ whose nodes have weight one.
-We let $P_1, \dots, P_k$ denote the $k$ subgraphs induced by the pieces of the vertex partition, which we will call {\em districts}.
-Define $\sp(H)=\ln(\NST(H))$ to be the natural log of the number of spanning trees of $H$.
-For $P\in\PKG$, let We call an edge $e$ of a tree $T$ an {\em $\epsilon$-balance edge} if its two complementary components have population balance within tolerance $\epsilon$---for this equal weight case with exact balance, this means that the complementary components have the same number of nodes.
+We first define reversible recombination (\RevReCom) for the simple case where nodes have equal weight and graph partitions require exact balance; we relax these assumptions in Section~\ref{subsec:approx}.
+Let $\PKG$ be the set of connected $k$-partitions on a graph $G$ with an equal division of nodes.
+Let $P_1, \dots, P_k$ denote the $k$ subgraphs induced by the pieces of the vertex partition, which we will call {\em districts}.\footnote{To make terminology simpler, we use the term ``districts" to refer either to the subsets of vertices or to the subgraphs on those subsets.} We call an edge $e$ of a tree $T$ a {\em balance edge} if its two complementary components have the same number of nodes.
 For subgraphs $A,B$ of $G$, let $E(A,B)$ be the set of edges in $G$ with one endpoint in $V(A)$ and one in $V(B)$.
-Let us also write $\NST(A,B)$ for the number of spanning trees of the induced graph on $V(A)\cup V(B)$ that have exactly one edge in $E(A,B)$; since such a tree consists of a spanning tree on each of A and B plus that one edge,
+Let $\NST(A,B)$ be the number of spanning trees of the induced graph on $V(A)\cup V(B)$ that have exactly one edge in $E(A,B)$; since such a tree consists of a spanning tree on each of A and B plus that one edge,